oschulz/swmod/README.md

     # swmod load mysoftware@1.2.3

+You may also add the special dependency `!clflags`.
+If added to a module, the include and library directories in the module will be added with `-I` and `-L` options to the environment variables `SWMOD_CPPFLAGS` and `SWMOD_LDFLAGS`.
+`swmod configure` and similar try to pass these through to the build system of packages to be configured or installed.
+Usually, this is not necessary as modern software uses mechanisms like `...-config` or `pkg-config ...` to get the necessary compiler and linker options for their dependencies.
+Where such a mechanism is not provided, adding the special depencency `!clflags` can help.

 Now, configure, build and install your software.
 Using `swmod ./configure` instead of just `.configure` will set the correct install prefix (`configure` must support the usual options like `--prefix` for this to work).